croaky/laptop/learn/books/sw-design.md

 To manage dependencies, we think of each module in terms of its interface and its implementation.
-The interface consists of what the caller must know, decribing what the module does but not how.
+The interface consists of what the caller must know, describing what the module does but not how.
 The implementation consists of the code that carries out the promises made by the interface.